awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 **Note**
 If the `uninstallAfterBuild` attribute is not included in the JSON file, and the following conditions are true, then Image Builder removes the Systems Manager agent from the final image, so that it is not available in the AMI:
 The `userDataOverride` is empty, or has been left out of the JSON file\.
-Image Builder automatically installed the Systems Manager agent on the build instance for an operating system that did not have the agent pre\-installed on the source \(parent\) image\.
+Image Builder automatically installed the Systems Manager agent on the build instance for an operating system that did not have the agent pre\-installed on the base image\.
      + **userDataOverride** \(string\) – Provide commands or a command script to run when you launch your build instance\.
 **Note**
 The user data is always base 64 encoded\.
-For example, the following commands are encoded as `IyEvYmluL2Jhc2gKbWtkaXIgLXAgL3Zhci9iYi8KdG91Y2ggL3Zhci$`:
+For example, the following commands are encoded as `IyEvYmluL2Jhc2gKbWtkaXIgLXAgL3Zhci9iYi8KdG91Y2ggL3Zhcg==`:

        ```
        #!/bin/bash